 On October 9, 2012, the district court granted Plaintiffs’ motion to expand the scope of the case to include all interns who worked without pay for Fox Searchlight’s parent company, Fox Entertainment Group, Inc..
 Fox Entertainment Group is also the parent company of 20th Century Fox Film Corporation, 20th Century Fox Television, Fox Networks Group, and several other Fox divisions.
 Interns who worked for these other divisions will also have the chance to join the lawsuit.

-On February 15, 2013, the Production Intern Plaintiffs filed a motion for summary judgment, arguing that they are employees entitled to wages for their work on the Fox Searchlight films Black Swan and 500 Days of Summer.
-Also on February 15, 2013, the Corporate Intern Plaintiff filed a motion to certify a nationwide collective and New York class of individuals who had unpaid internships between September 28, 2005 and September 1, 2010 with one or more of the following divisions of FEG: Fox Filmed Entertainment, Fox Group, Fox Networks Group, and Fox Interactive Media (renamed News Corp.
+On February 15, 2013, Plaintiffs Glatt and Footman filed a motion for summary judgment, asking the district court to rule that they were “employees” entitled to minimum wages and overtime under federal and New York wage laws.
+Plaintiffs also filed a motion to certify a nationwide collective and New York class of unpaid interns who worked between September 28, 2005 and September 1, 2010 with one or more of the following divisions of FEG: Fox Filmed Entertainment, Fox Group, Fox Networks Group, and Fox Interactive Media (renamed News Corp.
 Digital Media).
-The Court will hear oral argument on the motions on May 3, 2013 at 11:00 a.m.

 On June 11, 2013, the district court granted Plaintiffs’ motions.
 In the first ruling of its kind, the district court concluded that Glatt and Footman were employees protected by federal and state wage and hour law.
 The district court also found that the Plaintiffs had met the requirements for class and collective certification and authorized them to out a notice of the lawsuit to class and collective members.
 A notice was sent on February 26, 2014.
 If you did not receive a notice and you were an unpaid intern at Fox, please contact Outten & Golden as soon as possible.